 Planning Priority E12 of the Eastern City District Plan and Objective 23 of the Greater Sydney Region Plan identify Canada Bay as an LGA with a 'retain and manage' designation on its industrially-zoned land.
 This means that this land is not able to be re-zoned for other uses.

-While acknowledging that the site is not considered ideal for an industrial precinct, away from arterial roads and surrounded by residentially-zoned land, under the guidance of the Region and District Plans, Canada Bay is expected to have a significant under-supply of industrially-zoned land due to the large rezonings along Parramatta Road.
-The under-supply of industrial land is an issue across the eastern District and so every effort should be made to retain pockets.
+While acknowledging that the site is not considered ideal for an industrial precinct, away from arterial roads and surrounded by residentially-zoned land, under the guidance of the Region and District Plans, Canada Bay is expected to have a significant under-supply of industrially-zoned land due to the large rezonings along Parramatta Road and in Rhodes East.
+These precincts contain an estimated 160,000sqm of industrial floorspace which will be lost.